-19-year-old arrested after attacking 4 women in 4 hours: Cops
+Man who attempted to sexually assault women in Crown Heights arrested, NYPD says - amNewYork

-A 19-year-old Bronx man was arrested after he attempted to sexually assault four women in less than four hours in Crown Heights earlier this month, police said Tuesday.
+A 19-year-old Bronx man was arrested after he tried to sexually assault four women in less than four hours in Crown Heights earlier this month, police said Tuesday.

 Dennis Ofuoma followed four women to their apartments between 11:45 p.m. on July 12, 2017, and 3:35 a.m. on July 13, 2017, police said.